-- 32 Ordinary Council Meetings shall take place in accordance with the schedule of meetings established at the Annual Meeting but, subject to Standing Order 19, may be moved or cancelled with the agreement of the Council Chairman. - 33 The business of an Ordinary Council Meeting shall include: - 33.1 confirmation of the accuracy of the minutes of the last Council Meeting; - receipt of the minutes or draft minutes of Committee Meetings since the last Council Meeting; - 33.3 Motions; and - such other business as shall be agreed between the Clerk and the Council Chairman and/or any other Councillor as is appropriate.
+- 34 Ordinary Council Meetings shall take place in accordance with the schedule of meetings established at the Annual Meeting but, subject to Standing Order 21, may be moved or cancelled with the agreement of the Council Chairman. - 35 The business of an Ordinary Council Meeting shall include: - 35.1 confirmation of the accuracy of the minutes of the last Council Meeting; - receipt of the minutes or draft minutes of Committee Meetings since the last Council Meeting; - 35.3 Motions; and - such other business as shall have been agreed between the Clerk and the Council Chairman and/or any other Councillor as is appropriate.